Introduction to Anthropology

 Anthropology studies human life, at the intersection of the sciences and the humanities.
 An introduction to anthropology encompasses human biology and evolution, archaeology, culture, and language.
 See also What is Anthropology.

-The Introduction to Anthropology sections of Living Anthropologically use anthropological studies to comment on contemporary issues and ideas.
+The Anthropology sections of Living Anthropologically use anthropological studies to comment on contemporary issues and ideas.
 The chapters cross-reference current blog posts and other resources.
-They are best used as a complement to traditional four-field introduction to anthropology textbooks.
-My preferred four-field textbook is Anthropology: What Does It Mean to Be Human?
-For my current book selection and comments, see Introduction to Anthropology 2014.
+They are best used as a complement to traditional four-field textbooks.
+My preferred four-field textbook is Anthropology: What Does It Mean to be Human?

 Explores biological anthropology, emphasizing biology and evolution as dynamic processes and anthropological documentation of human possibility.
 These sections are also available on Amazon as a Kindle eBook, Anthropology I: Human Nature, Race, Evolution in Biological Anthropology.